caioc2/RSolver/README.md

 |         |          |     |         |           |     |Episode Length|100        |
 |         |          |     |         |           |     |Interval      |500        |

-*All training were made using CPU only, for our network and batch size we hadn't enough data to flood the GPU, hence using CPU only was faster.*
+*All training were made using CPU only, for our network and batch size we hadn't enough data to flood the GPU, hence using CPU alone was faster.*

 From our tests using a smaller batch size (32) helps in the convergence and faster completion of the curriculum.
 Larger batch sizes tends to "average" too much the agent experience and not learning anything at all, given that both our state space and actions are discrete and the representation of two states with one move away from each other can be pretty different.